 The University will provide a written determination regarding the Respondent's responsibility simultaneously to the Parties within fourteen (14) Business Days from the conclusion of the hearing.
 The Decision-Maker will also provide a copy of the written determination to the Title IX Coordinator.
-Unless an appeal is filed, this determination shall constitute Final Agency Action for determinations that result in suspension or expulsion of student Respondents.
-For employee or other University Community Respondents, unless an appeal is filed the written determination is Final Agency Action.
+Unless an appeal is filed, this written determination shall constitute Final Agency Action.
 The written determination regarding responsibility will include the following: